Reid technique: Background

-In 1955 in Lincoln, Nebraska, John E. Reid helped gain a confession from a suspect, Darrel Parker, for Parker's wife's murder.
+In 1955 in Lincoln, Nebraska, John E. Reid had gained a confession from Darrel Parker for the rape and murder of Parker's wife, Nancy.
 This case established Reid's reputation and popularized his technique.
 Parker recanted his confession the next day, but it was admitted to evidence at his trial.
 He was convicted by a jury and sentenced to life in prison.
 He was later determined to be innocent, after another man confessed and was found to have been the perpetrator.
 Parker sued the state for wrongful conviction; it paid him $500,000 in compensation.

 In spite of Parker's false confession, Reid co-authored a text explaining his interrogation techniques.
+The first edition of the "Reid Manual" (Criminal Interrogation and Confessions) in 1962, was severely criticized by the US Supreme Court.
+Its famous Miranda v.
+Arizona warnings were made in large part in response to the psychological subjugation and risks of the Reid techniques.
+Inbau and Reid gained public notice, due also to appearing in a 1964 inquiry into the federal government's use of "lie detectors".

+A second edition of the manual, in 1967, incorporated advice on how to use Miranda warnings.
+A third edition, in 1986, marked the start of what has been called "the new Reid method".

-Reid died in 1982 but his company, John E. Reid and Associates, continued: as of 2013, it was led by president Joseph Buckley, who had been hired by Reid.
-By that year, the company had "trained more interrogators than any other company in the world", and Reid's technique had been adopted by law enforcement agencies of many different types, with it being especially influential in North America.
+Reid died in 1982, and Joseph Buckley became president of John E. Reid & Associates, Inc. By 2013, according to The New Yorker, the company trained "more interrogators than any other company in the world" and Reid's technique had been adopted by law enforcement agencies of many different types, with it being especially influential in North America.